Student-Veterans and Dependents

 For more information about education benefits offered by VA through the GI Bill, go to: www.benefits.va.gov/gibill.
 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).

-At any point in the process you are in need of assistance, please reach out to the Veterans Resource Center for help.
+At any point in the process you are in need of assistance, please reach out to the Veterans Resource Center (VRC) for help.

 Thank you for your service to our county and for choosing Cosumnes River College!
 CRC assists veterans, reservists, and dependents of service-connected disabled or deceased veterans with their educational benefits.

-All new students must complete the Steps to Success in order to enroll in classes.
 For additional help, refer to the information below.

 California Fee Waiver Program for Veterans Dependents